MV C. O. Stillman: Sinking

-At about 2115 hrs C.O.
-Stillman was about 41 nmi southwest of Isla de Mona between Puerto Rico and the Dominican Republic when U-68 hit her with a torpedo on the ship's starboard side abaft her midships accommodation block.
+At about 2115 hrs C. O. Stillman was about 41 nmi southwest of Isla de Mona between Puerto Rico and the Dominican Republic when U-68 hit her with a torpedo on the ship's starboard side abaft her midships accommodation block.
 Third Officer Joseph Winters sounded the general alarm and the Master, Daniel Larsen, telegraphed the engine room to stop engines.
 The explosion destroyed the No. 1 lifeboat amidships and started a fire that rendered the ship impossible to manoeuvre, made the escape ladders abaft the bridge unusable and made it impossible to approach the No. 2 lifeboat.
 The crew released the starboard forward life raft but it drifted too close to the fire to be used.
 They released the port forward life raft but it fouled and became stuck.
-However, the crew at the after accommodation block managed to launch the No. 3 and No. 4 lifeboats and a liferaft.
+However, the crew at the after accommodation block managed to launch the No. 3 and No. 4 lifeboats and a life raft.

-The three workaways and a US Navy coxswain were trapped in the midships accommodation block but managed to escape by using an axe to break a louvre covering a porthole.
+The three workaways and a US Navy coxswain were trapped in the midships accommodation block but managed to escape by using an axe to break a louver covering a porthole.
 The personnel trapped amidships eventually found an opening through the fire, through which they escaped to the after accommodation block.
 At about 2135 hrs First Officer Harry Bansen and Captain Larsen were trying to launch the work-boat when U-68 hit the ship with a second torpedo, again on the starboard side but further aft.
 It exploded between the engine room and the crossbunker tank, showering the crew with bunker oil.